 When planning the activities for your weekend trip in Seattle, you might want to consider buying the Seattle CityPASS.

 Based on how much you cram into your weekend, it could save you some money.
-And you’ll get admission to many of Seattle’s premier sites and attractions including the Space Needle.
+And you’ll get admission to many of Seattle’s premier sites and top attractions including the Space Needle.

 Explore the wonderful Pike Place Market